 If an item has a broken dependency, a schedule input error alert (blue triangle) will display next to it on the Projects tab as well as in its Edit Panel above the Summary section.

-You’ll notice in the edit panel that a dependency will have a status of “good“, unless there is a problem with that dependency.
+You’ll notice in the edit panel that a dependency will have a status of “satisfied“, “active,” or “broken.”
+Items that have satisfied dependencies are marked “satisfied.”
+Items are considered “active” if they have unsatisfied dependencies.
 Broken dependency indicators include:

 Broken dependency cause: On hold

 Explanation: One of the tasks in the dependency relationship is on hold